msroot/vanity/README.md

-# Vanity 2 (Beta): Now with less suck!
+# Vanity (Milestone 1)

 **Vanity generates API reference documentation from PHP source code, and is intended to be a replacement for PHPDocumentor.**

 Vanity was born out of a need to provide users of my [CloudFusion](http://getcloudfusion.com) project a vastly improved documentation experience.
 After jumping from PHPDocumentor, to Doxygen, to NaturalDocs, I decided to sit down and write something completely from scratch.
-Thus, Vanity 1.0 was born.
+Thus, Vanity was born.

 The biggest problem I had with existing API reference generators was the inability to write my own templates.
 Most of them offer alternate "styles" (as in, different CSS files).
 PHPDocumentor supposedly enabled users to write custom templates, but